Lokalized facilitates natural-sounding software translations on the JVM.

 - The value for a translation key can be a string (simple cases) or an object (complex cases)

-With formalities out of the way, let’s return to our example en-GB
+With formalities out of the way, let’s examine an example UK English (en-GB

 This is equivalent to the more verbose object form, which we don’t need in this situation.